-The final Financial Settlement figures for both 2023/24 and 2024/25 were announced in good time to include in the final Budget reports to full Council each year.
+The final Financial Settlement figures for 2024/25 were announced in good time to include in the final Budget reports to full Council each year.
 So all central government funding figures are now known.

-Financial risk management is also routinely considered which is documented within the 2023/24 Cabinet budget papers for the Cabinet meeting on 6 February 2023, and within the 2024/25 Cabinet budget papers for the Cabinet meeting on 5 February 2024.
+Financial risk management is also routinely considered which is documented within the 2024/25 Cabinet budget papers for the Cabinet meeting on 5 February 2024.